NOVEMBER 7, 2017 update

 Marbled murrelets spend the winter offshore and begin moving inland in March and April to nest, depending on latitude.
 The female lays a single egg high in a tree, typically on a wide, mossy platform-like branch in the middle to top third of the live crown of of a mature and old-growth conifers such as Douglas-fir, Western hemlock, mountain hemlock, Western red-cedar, Sitka spruce, coast redwoods, and Alaska yellow cedar.
 The definition of "old growth" varies between species and with latitude, but scientists consider a tree that is >80 cm in diameter at breast height to be old-growth.
 Murrelets will nest in smaller trees, especially ones with platforms created by mistletoe deformation.

 Incubation of the murrelet egg takes places over a month and is shared equally between the parents.
 Male and female adults exchange shifts on the egg every 24 hours at dawn.
 While one one parent sits on the egg (the size of a chicken’s), the other forages at sea.
+This gallery of photos below shows the life cycle of the murrelet.

 Where to See Marbled Murrelets: On the Water